 Tourist infrastructure in Aysen is not very well developed.
 In Coyhaique there is a large range of places to stay but in other towns there may just be a homestay or basic hospedaje.

 Our Favourite Trips in Aysen

-On a recent trip to Patagonia, one of the local guides we work with stopped me as I was asking business that season: "Harriet remember this is Aysen, we must talk about friends, family and personal matters before we get to business".
+On a recent trip to Patagonia, one of the local guides we work with stopped me as I was asking about business that season: "Harriet, remember this is Aysen, we must talk about friends, family and personal matters before we get to business".
 By understanding and embracing that family and friends are more important to the local people in this area than being on time and getting things done, you'll get so much more out of your trip.